 Substance Misuse and the LGBTQ+ Community

-Substance misuse is a significant problem among members of the LGBTQ+ community.
-From alcohol misuse and binge drinking to the use of substances like methamphetamines, heroin, and opioids, many people in the sexual minority struggle with addiction.
+Substance use is a complex issue that can affect individuals across all communities, including the LGBTQ+ community.
+From alcohol misuse and binge drinking to the use of substances like methamphetamines, heroin, and opioids, many people in the GSM community struggle with addiction.

 Discrimination and Social Stigma